mrcavalcanti/mosaicoo/docs/sources/administration/configuration.md

 ### plugins

-Directory where Grafana automatically scans and looks for plugins.
-For information about manually or automatically installing plugins, refer to [Install Grafana plugins]({{< relref "../plugins/installation.md" >}}).
+Directory where Mosaicoo automatically scans and looks for plugins.
+For information about manually or automatically installing plugins, refer to [Install Mosaicoo plugins]({{< relref "../plugins/installation.md" >}}).

 **macOS:** By default, the Mac plugin location is: `/usr/local/var/lib/grafana/plugins`.

 ### provisioning

-Folder that contains [provisioning]({{< relref "provisioning.md" >}}) config files that Grafana will apply on startup.
+Folder that contains [provisioning]({{< relref "provisioning.md" >}}) config files that Mosaicoo will apply on startup.
 Dashboards will be reloaded when the json files changes.

 <hr />